linotp.app module

 Initialise the JWT authentication machinery.

-If the configuration settings don’t include a dedicated secret key for JWT authentication, appropriate the first key from the SECRET_FILE (encKey) to use as the base for the secret key.
+The LinOTP configuration settings don’t support setting a dedicated secret key for JWT authentication, here we appropriate the first key from the SECRET_FILE (encKey) to use as the base for the secret key.
 We run this through PBKDF2 first, which is basically security theatre but doesn’t cost us a lot.

 setup_audit()